No Left Turn Unstoned in La Honda

 by Ryan Masters, February 23, 2015

 It’s a warm, cloudless February day.
-A hawk wheels in the blue sky overhead, hunting for rodents in the emerald meadow.
-Beside me, lichen-covered boulders squat like ancient Celtic tombs.
-Thick groves of redwood and Douglas fir form walls along the edges of the meadows, birds flitting about in their shadowy ramparts.
-Ten miles west, a large swell pounds San Gregorio State Beach—the detonating waves a thick lip of white foam.
+A hawk wheels in the blue sky overhead, hunting rodents in the emerald meadow.
+Lichen-covered boulders squat like ancient tombs.
+Redwood wall the meadows and birds flit in and out of their shadowy ramparts.

-Last summer, I met a long-haired kid who looked and dressed so much like Kurt Cobain that it could have been a costume.
-Born the same year Nirvana released Bleach, he waxed on and on about having “missed” the early 1990s in the Northwest.
-While I patiently listened to him tell me about a time and place I had actually been (in a manner eerily reminiscent of my teenage self), it occurred to me that this kid’s “historic” perception of Grunge™ was identical to my teenage perception of the Acid Tests on that day in 1989 when I trespassed on Kesey’s property wearing a hippie poncho, Lennon glasses, and a ziggurat of bushy hair.
+In 2014, I met a long-haired kid who looked and dressed so much like Kurt Cobain, he could’ve been in costume.
+Born the same year Nirvana released Bleach, he whined about “missing out” on the greatest era of music in rock history—the early 1990s.
+Of course, I’d lived in the Northwest from 1991-1995 and seen a lot of the bands he worshipped.
+This kid’s historic perception of Grunge™ was similar to my view of the hippies when I trespassed on Kesey’s property in 1987 wearing a Mexican poncho, Lennon glasses, and a ziggurat of bushy hair.

 Into the Deep